HatsOffSec/PowerShell_Scripts/README.md

 ## Startup Folder Checker
 Checks the Startup folder in AppData\Roaming for known executable extensions then provides the SHA256 sum of any findings

+## SVCHost Enumeration
+Checks against 'known good' SVCHost arguments, then uses tasklist to help identify the service details of the remaining processes